- M.P.A., SPEA, Indiana University, 1985

 Professor Nierzwicki works closely with Indiana communities on planning and comunity development projects, often getting his students involved.
 The Indiana Chapter of the American Planning Association awarded his graduate capstone classes with the "Outstanding Student Project" designation in 2014 and 2015.

-The spring 2016 semester will see Nierzwicki take his Urban Problems and Solutions class to Poland during spring break.
+The spring 2017 semester will see Nierzwicki again take his Urban Problems and Solutions class to Poland during spring break.
 This overseas trip will include lectures from the University of Warsaw and Jagiellonian University as well as cultural trips to Warsaw, Krakow, and Auschwitz.

 Prior to joining O'Neill, Nierzwicki was a senior transportation planner with the Indiana Department of Transportation, manager in the planning department with the City of Bloomington, Indiana, and a planning director for the Town of Ellettsville, Indiana.